Wazaa FM (Mauritius)

 Wazaa FM is a privately owned radio station based in Mauritius which started operation in May 2019.
 It is one of the recent radio stations with a Private Commercial Free to Air FM Radio Broadcasting Licence issued by the Independent Broadcasting Authority-Mauritius.

-Wazaa FM claims to be a "feel good" radio station offering listeners more hits and popular music with an entertainment and good humor factor.
+Wazaa FM claims to be a "feel good" radio station offering listeners more hits and popular music with an entertainment and good humour factor.
 The genre of broadcast music is mostly Bollywood but they also offer much of their airtime to promoting local talents and artists.

-Programs
+Programmes

 Wazaa FM shows vary from entertainment ones to addressing more important societal issues, recent happenings and addressing individual concerns.
 Recent additions to the shows also show they're giving focus to health related issues thereby diversifying the type of shows on air.